tomyoung903/FusedChat/README.md

 # Updates

 **09/19/2021** Dataset released.

-**09/20/2021** Dataset detailed annotations are added at data/README.md.
+**09/20/2021** Details on dataset annotations are added at data/README.md.

 # Notice